HTTPArchive/almanac.httparchive.org/src/content/en/2019/http2.md

 Other than that, HTTP/2 has been a relatively easy upgrade path, which is why it has had the strong uptake it has already seen.
 For the most part, it is a painless switch-on and, therefore, for most, it has turned out to be a hassle-free performance increase that requires little thought once your server supports it.
 The devil is in the details though (as always), and small differences between server implementations can result in better or worse HTTP/2 usage and, ultimately, end user experience.
 There has also been a number of bugs and even [security issues](https://github.com/Netflix/security-bulletins/blob/master/advisories/third-party/2019-002.md), as is to be expected with any new protocol.

 Ensuring you are using a strong, up-to-date, well-maintained implementation of any newish protocol like HTTP/2 will ensure you stay on top of these issues.
 However, that can take expertise and managing.
 The roll out of QUIC and HTTP/3 will likely be even more complicated and require more expertise.
-Perhaps this is best left to third party service providers like CDNs who have this expertise and can give your site easy access to these features?
+Perhaps this is best left to third-party service providers like CDNs who have this expertise and can give your site easy access to these features?
 However, even when left to the experts, this is not a sure thing (as the prioritization statistics show), but if you choose your server provider wisely and engage with them on what your priorities are, then it should be an easier implementation.

 On that note it would be great if the CDNs prioritized these issues (pun definitely intended!), though I suspect with the advent of a new prioritization method in HTTP/3, many will hold tight.
 The next year will prove yet more interesting times in the HTTP world.